GSA/fpki-guides/_announcements/01_apple_common_removal.md

 - Start typing `terminal` in the search field.
 Do so until the Terminal icon appears.
 It is a black icon with a white "greater than" and underscore symbol (e.g., ">_") in the top left corner.
 - Double-click the *Terminal* icon.
 A terminal window will open.

-2. Download a copy of the Federal Common Policy CA by entering the following command.
+2. Download a copy of the Federal Common Policy CA certificate by entering the following command.
 ```
 $ curl -o {DOWNLOAD_LOCATION}/fcpca.crt "http://http.fpki.gov/fcpca/fcpca.crt"
 ```

 ##### Download option #3 - Email fpki@gsa.gov
 1. Email fpki@gsa.gov requesting an out-of-band copy of COMMON's certificate.

 ##### Verify downloaded certificate file hash
 1. Open Terminal.